DanielOliver/mssql_exporter/README.md

     * Options:
         * true
         * false
-* LogLevel
-    * Default: Error
-    * Options:
-        * Information
-        * Error
-        * Debug
-        * Warning
 * ConfigText
     * Default: empty
     * Optionally fill in this with the contents of the ConfigFile to ignore and not read from the ConfigFile.
-* LogFilePath
-    * Default: "mssqlexporter-log.txt"
-    * The path to the log file.
-Can be relative or absolute.

 ## Run as windows service